Foundaro Spokes Docs

 • Timezone: Your local timezone.
 Used for displaying dates and times in the editor.

-• Language: The interface language for Foundaro Front (if multiple languages are enabled).
+• Language: The interface language for Foundaro Spokes (if multiple languages are enabled).

 Notifications

-The Notifications section controls when and how Foundaro Front alerts you to activity.
+The Notifications section controls when and how Foundaro Spokes alerts you to activity.

 Notification triggers: